genepi-freiburg/genepicoloc/README.md

 Please note our recommendations for colocalization analysis: [good genepicoloc practice](#good-genepicoloc-practice).

 To illustrate the functionality of *genepicoloc*, we will perform colocalization analysis for a complex trait.
 As an example, we will use a summary statistics of kidney function (eGFR, estimated glomerular filtration rate).
+We will refer to this summary statistics as "sumstats_1".
 The GWAS of eGFR was performed by the CKDGen consortium as described in the [article](https://www.nature.com/articles/s41588-019-0407-x) and the source summary statistics file is available from the [CKDGen website](https://ckdgen.imbi.uni-freiburg.de/datasets/Wuttke_2019).

-For illustration purpuse, we use a subset of this file with chromosome 16 and a 4-megabase window around one of the significant regions (`Chr == 16 & Pos_b37 > 18e6 & Pos_b37 < 22e6`).
+For illustration purpose, we use a subset of this file with chromosome 16 and a 4-megabase window around one of the significant regions (`Chr == 16 & Pos_b37 > 18e6 & Pos_b37 < 22e6`).
 In addition, the liftOver was performed to map coordinated to build GRCh38 (using [liftOver tool](https://genome.ucsc.edu/cgi-bin/hgLiftOver)).

 The workflow will consist of two parts:
-- I. Format and identify significant regions
+I. Format and identify significant regions.
-- II.
-Run colocalization analysis
+II.
+Run colocalization analysis.